Kingdom Confusion, Part 1: The Beatitudes & The Me-Attitudes

 Welcome to the first week of our new series Kingdom Confusion.
 This week, Pastor Pete Stearns covers the Beatitudes and challenges us to consider how they influence our everyday lives.

-1. When you here the word “Blessed” what comes to mind?
-Where do we see that word in our culture / how is it used?
+1. When you hear the word “blessed” what comes to mind?
+Where do we see that word in our culture, and how is it used?

-2. Pete shared that “Blessed” in the context of the Beatitudes meant “aligned with God’s Kingdom.”
-How does that change your definition / thinking?
+2. Pete shared that “blessed” in the context of the Beatitudes meant “aligned with God’s Kingdom.”
+How does that change your definition or thinking?

-3. Read Matthew 5:1-12 – How have you traditionally read this passage?
-Is it convicting or encouraging and what parts have stuck out to you?
+3. Read Matthew 5:1-12.
+How have you traditionally read this passage?
+Is it convicting or encouraging?
+What parts have stuck out to you?

 4. Watch the Primer Podcast for this week.